SalmaTech-03/AI-model-quality-analyzer/README.md

 ## Executive Summary

-**ModelGuard AI** is a production-style ML reliability system designed to detect data drift, enforce data contracts, and trigger deterministic remediation actions.
+**AI-model-quality-analyzer** is an ML reliability control-plane that enforces data contracts, detects statistically significant drift, and executes deterministic remediation actions in production-style pipelines.

-Unlike passive monitoring tools that only surface metrics, ModelGuard converts statistical signals into explicit operational decisions such as rollback, traffic shadowing, or ingestion rejection.
-It introduces a **Circuit Breaker** architecture designed to prevent catastrophic failure modes—specifically Target Drift—that aggregate metrics frequently fail to catch.
+Rather than treating observability as a dashboarding problem, ModelGuard encodes failure-handling logic directly into the system: invalid data is rejected, biased models are blocked, and high-risk deployments are rolled back automatically.

+This project demonstrates applied MLOps practices across data validation, model governance, statistical testing, and operational decisioning — the layers where real-world ML systems fail.

 ---

 ## Architectural Design

-The system follows a linear reliability pipeline, acting as middleware between data ingestion and model inference.
+AI-model-quality-analyzer is implemented as an independent reliability control plane positioned between data ingestion and model inference.

+This separation ensures that governance, drift detection, and remediation logic remain isolated from model code, enabling safer rollbacks, auditable decisions, and independent evolution of reliability policies without retraining models.

 ```mermaid
 flowchart LR